silverstripe/silverstripe-framework/docs/en/topics/testing/index.md

 ### phpunit.xml

-The `phpunit` executable can be configured by commandline arguments or through an XML file.
+The `phpunit` executable can be configured by command line arguments or through an XML file.
 File-based configuration has the advantage of enforcing certain rules across test executions (e.g. excluding files from code coverage reports), and of course this information can be version controlled and shared with other team members.